Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 <br/>

 Story time!
 The Edinburgh Genome Foundry, where I worked a few years, is a platform that sells custom synthetic DNA.
-Customers email long sequences (`ATGCTAC...`, typically 10,000 bases or longer) which an automated setup will produce, generally by assembling smaller DNA fragments into bigger ones.
+Customers email long sequences (`ATGCTAC...`, typically 10,000 nucleotides or longer) which are then synthesized on the robotic setup below, by progressively assembling smaller DNA fragments into bigger ones.

 <img
   src="../../post_assets/dnaweaver/foundry.jpg"